 Is Yorktown Beach open to the public?

-Due to COVID-19 precautions, Yorktown Beach was closed to the public from March 30, 2020, and began reopening on May 15, 2020.
-The beach has since fully reopened; however, there are certain restrictions in place.
+Due to COVID-19 precautions, Yorktown Beach was closed to the public from March 30, 2020.
+The beach has since fully reopened; however, there are still restrictions in place.
 For example, group sports, alcohol, and tents are not allowed at Yorktown Beach.

 Is it Safe to Swim at Yorktown Beach?

 Yes!
 It is safe to swim at Yorktown Beach.
 However, bad weather and other uncontrollable circumstances can cause the beach to be shut down.

 Just like with any other beach, Of course, you can always check the Virginia Department of Health’s Swimming Advisories and Monitored Beaches Map before you head out for a day of fun.